San Diego Miramar College offers alternative loans (a.k.a. Private Student Loans)

 - Alternative loans (a.k.a.
 Private Student Loans) are not part of the federal student loan programs; therefore, federal guarantees and benefits may not apply.
 Benefits to borrowers are at the sole discretion of the lender.

-- The lender you select MUST be able to process the loan through ELMOne, a single processing gateway; https://www.elmone.com
+- The lender you select MUST be able to process the loan through ELMOne, a single processing gateway; https://www.elmone.com Please note, that if you selected a lender that does not work with ELMOne, please contact the Financial Aid Office for assistance with an alternative process.

 - Alternative loans are more expensive than federal student loans and should only be used when all other federal and state alternatives have been exhausted.
 This includes scholarship funds.